St. Johns County Chamber of Commerce Public Policy

 About the Public Policy Committee

-Membership is comprised of former senior Chamber leaders, former EDC Chairs and representatives from various geographical, industry and professions to insure the intellectual depth of knowledge in the areas of land use, taxation, public safety, tourism and environment.
+The PPC is comprised of former senior Chamber leaders, former EDC Chairs and representatives from various geographical, industry and professions to insure the intellectual depth of knowledge in the areas of land use, taxation, public safety, tourism and environment.
+The Chamber chair, in consultation with the Chamber president, make the final appointments for the upcoming fiscal year.

 For more information regarding Public Policy, please contact Bob Porter, Vice President of Public Policy, at (904) 687-2049 or email email@example.com.